Mathématique: Chapter 1

 Probably it wasn’t.

-He forced himself to his elbows and then to his knees, and, yes, there did seem to be something wrong with him, as the room looked somewhat askew, which was unusual and clearly a perceptive problem.
+He forced himself to his elbows, then to his knees, and, yes, there did seem to be something wrong with him (the room looked askew).
+Perceptual problem.
+It’d work itself out.
+Wouldn’t it?
 He got to his feet, his hand on the warm paint of the wall.
-He walked unsteadily to the bathroom and turned on the shower, half sitting, half-collapsing under the cool water.
+He walked to the bathroom, turned on the shower, then sat, leaning against the tile.

-He felt more alert now that his brain wasn’t being autoclaved in his skull.
+He was turning more alert now that his brain wasn’t being autoclaved in his skull.

 Three days and nights of maths.
-That would do it.
+That’d do it.
 He hadn’t been on a mathematical bender in years.
 Not since—

 Had he made any material progress on the decryption?
 Hopefully he hadn’t wasted his time on matrices in this kind of heat—delirium and linear algebra did not mix well.
-There was a fifty percent chance that when he went back out there he was going to find that he’d fucking reproduced a piano sonata on his wall or torn into an unopened box labeled with her name, looking for—
+There was a fifty percent chance that when he went back out there he’d find a fuckin’ piano sonata on his wall or a torn-open box labeled with her name—

 Fuck.

-He unbuttoned his shirt and pulled it off.
-The rest of the undressing came by rote, or would have done if his clothes hadn’t been weighed down by water.
-No matter.
+He undressed, his clothes weighed down by water.
 He used soap.
 He shaved.
 He found clothes that were clean and put them on in the room where he kept all the boxes.
-He should have burned everything, thrown it out, put it in storage, and he would have, he just didn’t want to go fucking shopping for fucking clothes.
+He should’ve burned everything, thrown it out, put it in storage, and he would have, he just didn’t have time to go fuckin' shopping for fuckin' clothes?

-That and—the idea of destroying anything that had been hers was—
+That and—the idea of destroying anything that’d been hers was—

-“No, you cannot use my credit card.
-You’re getting paid now.
+“No, you can’t use my credit card.
+You get paid.
 You can get your own credit card.”

 “But Daniel.
 Darling,” Vala said.
-“I can’t get a credit card, because I haven’t yet decided what my birthday is going to be.
-This is a very important aspect of being a member of your society, and I don’t want to choose incorrectly.”
+“I can’t get a credit card, because I haven’t chosen my birthday.
+This is a crucial aspect of joining your society.
+Don’t rush me.”

 “There’s no wrong choice.”
 Jackson sounded perplexed.

 “For instance, do you think I have an ability to let go of past situations in preparation for future needs?
-Would you say I am reserved, loyal, and secretive?”
+Would you say I’m reserved, loyal, and secretive?”

 “Secretive?
 No. Or, hmm.
 Maybe?
-Actually, yes.
+Wait, what am I thinking?
+Yes.
 I’m gonna go with yes.
 What does this have to do with anything?”

-“She’s trying to figure out her sign,” the Man Who Wasn’t Daniel said.
+“She’s tryin’ to figure out her sign,” the Man Who Wasn’t Daniel said.

 “Your astrological sign?”

-Their voices began to fade as they walked down the hallway.
+Their voices faded as they walked down the hallway.

-“First of all—no. Just no. Astrology isn’t real.
-Even if it were—you aren’t from this planet.
-So the rotational position of Earth relative to arbitrary stellar patterns in the night sky would be meaningless, or at least uninterpretable, from wherever you were born—”
+“Vala, astrology isn’t real, but, even if it were, you aren’t from this planet.
+The rotational position of Earth relative to stellar patterns in the night sky would be meaningless, or at least uninterpretable, from wherever you were born—”

 Rush needed to drink water.
 Anyone would feel panicky in this level of heat.
-He needed to drink water and find the air conditioner.
+He needed to drink water and find his air conditioner.
 He was certain it existed.

 He had no idea.

-Drinking water wasn’t the kind of thing of which he generally took note.
-He would need to correct this ridiculous situation in relatively short order, but he didn’t see an obvious way to do that and he just could not breathe.
+He’d need to correct this ridiculous situation in short order, but he didn’t see an obvious way to do that and he just could not breathe.

 Du gleichst dem Geist den du begreifst.

-He disliked infinite things but liked comparative infinities because, really, it was the lack of overlap that differentiated systems.
-But there was no more isolated place than the peripheral sliver of the Venn diagram—that lonely margin that did not merge with its paired set.
+He could deal with comparative infinities because lack of overlap differentiated systems.
+But there was no more isolated place than the peripheral sliver of the Venn diagram—that lonely margin that didn’t merge with its paired set.

-He leaned his forehead against his knees and tried to swallow more sugar water, but it was difficult.
+He leaned his forehead against his knees and tried to swallow more sugar water.
 It would get better.
 Everyone said it would get better, and so it would.
-Too bad that was a logical fucking fallacy—argumentum ad populum.
+Too bad that was a logical fuckin' fallacy—argumentum ad populum.

-He was going to find his air conditioner.
-Any minute now, he was going to get off his floor and he was going to find it.
+He would find his air conditioner.
+Any minute now, he’d get off his floor and find it.
 He could tell by the cast of the light that it was late afternoon.

 There was a one hundred percent chance it was Jackson.

-He stood, slowly, and walked out of his kitchen, one hand trailing over the warm wall until he reached his door.
+He left the kitchet, one hand trailing over the warm wall until he reached his door.
 The key thing was to be as brusque and unfriendly as possible.
-That shouldn’t be difficult.
-Not for him.

 He opened the door.

-“Hey,” Jackson said, hot and tired and flustered.
+“Hey,” Jackson said, sweat-damp and apologetic.
+Apology morphed to concern.
 “Oh my god.”

-Rush didn’t have a good answer to either of those questions, so instead he said, “If you have a point, Daniel, do let me know.
+Rush didn’t have a good answer to either of those questions, so instead he said, “If y’have a point, Daniel, do let me know.
 I’m quite busy.”

-“I’ll consider it.
-Did you—” speaking seemed suddenly difficult, “want anything in particular?”
+“I’ll consider it, thanks.
+Did you—” speaking seemed suddenly difficult, “—want anything in particular?”

-“Okay, well, I thought maybe you’d want to meet your new neighbor.
-We were—”
+“Okay, well, um, I thought maybe you’d want to meet your new neighbor?
+We—”

 He woke up on a couch.